thewhodidthis/seamless/readme.md

 document.body.appendChild(video)
 ```

-## notes

 Proper encoding is half the work.
+For example,

 ```sh
 # Add keyframes for segmenting, eg. every second